 Xerox currently pays a quarterly dividend on its common stock and last paid a dividend on October 30, 2009, of \$0.0425 per share.
 Under the terms of the merger agreement, during the period before the effective time of the merger, Xerox is prohibited from paying any dividends other than its regular quarterly dividends at the current rate, which is not to exceed \$0.0425 per share.
 On October 15, 2009, the Xerox board of directors declared a quarterly dividend on its common stock, which we refer to in this joint proxy statement/prospectus as the "January dividend," in the amount of \$0.0425 per share payable on January 29, 2010 to holders of record on December 31, 2009.
-If the merger is completed on or before December 31, 2009, holders of ACS common stock whose shares were converted into the right to receive shares of Xerox common stock, as part of the merger consideration, will be entitled to receive the January dividend on such shares of Xerox common stock for which they were also the holder of record on December 31, 2009.
-If the merger is completed after December 31, 2009, holders of ACS common stock will not be entitled to receive the January dividend on any Xerox common stock which they receive as part of the merger consideration.
+If the merger is completed on or before December 31, 2009, holders of ACS common stock whose shares were converted into the right to receive shares of Xerox common stock, as part of the merger consideration, will be entitled to receive the January dividend on any Xerox common stock which they receive as part of the merger consideration.